LinguaTechnica/forms-routing/README.md

 **Stretch Goals**
 > Any one of these goals may require use of additional components, services, or classes.
 The goal is for you to use your new skills to solve the following problems.

+- has a User class with necessary fields, all strongly typed.
 - has authorization: logged in users cannot see the login or signup links
+- has a service to manage user auth using `localStorage`.
-- add `localStorage` to persist a list of subscribers.
+- has `localStorage` to persist a list of subscribers.
-- use `localStorage` for authentication.
+- has `localStorage` for authentication.
+- has list of current subscribers on the 'Subscribe' page.
 - refactor: DRY up your app and apply SOLID principles.

 ### Troubleshooting